NafieAlhilaly/expremental-repo/README.md

 # expremental-repo

-testing scheduling givin messages with FastAPI
+testing scheduling giving messages and sending on the giving time with FastAPI